 Already at the top of his region’s current class of talent, his formula is simple and nowhere near a closely-guarded secret.
 “Tell your story, tell your experiences,” he shares.
 The Louisiana native entrenches himself inside the studio booth and lets the real-life stories inside of his head spill out and become songs.
 “I don’t like to hear anything or hear anybody talking.
 I just like to think.
 I just think about the past.
 That’s what people want to hear; they want to hear what they couldn’t see.”

 Jay’s most successful single release to date is is the menacing “Sliding Freestyle.”
 The two-minute-and-some-change song is an explosion of all-out street warfare, with accompanying visuals featuring enough artillery to fuel a militia’s rebellion.
-“Sliding” traces its lineage back almost 20 years to local predecessors Mac and Mystikal’s fittingly-titled “Murda, Murda, Kill, Kill,” transforming the song’s street-soldier sentiment into an anthemic war cry that functions as blood-smeared proof of its creator’s warrior instincts.
+“Sliding” traces its regional lineage and war-ready mentality back almost 20 years to local predecessors Mac and Mystikal’s fittingly-titled, equally-vicious “Murda, Murda, Kill, Kill,” transforming the song’s street-soldier sentiment into an anthemic war cry that functions as blood-smeared proof of its creator’s warrior instincts.

 Propelled by a strong connection to the music and career narratives of Kevin Gates and Chief Keef and raised on the legendary records of Boosie Badazz, Jay wields a traditional down-south bounce as a vehicle to deliver well-rapped recollections of past trauma, sermons on survival and paranoid, trigger-clutching gun talk.
 Alternating between the pained, poetic crooning native to his part of the south and agile, blistering flows worthy of an Olympic sport competition, the rapper consolidates all of his region’s current sonic signatures into a vivid portrayal of what modern Louisiana has to offer.
 Popular artists in his corner of the country have a tendency to express themselves through their studio’s mics like blues artists used to through their guitars, and that style of rap flows effortlessly out of Jay.